Howard Evans biography

 Meditation

 Howard trained as a meditation teacher in the Kashmir Shaivism tradition with Alexander Filmer-Lorch in 2016.
-He currently integrates this into his yoga classes.
+He integrates this into his yoga classes.

 Reiki